We offer peer support for parents and carers of autistic girls and women

 Times and Dates:

-Monthly Girls Group Autumn Term 2024:
+Monthly Girls Group - Summer Term 25

-Monthly Teen Group Autumn Term 2024:
+Monthly Teen Group Summer Term 25

 What is the cost and how do I book?